-- 1. Connect local farmers with funding and technical support to encourage practices that reduce ecological harm and improve ecosystems. - 2.
-Educate farmers about ways to finance and plan for transitions. - 3.
+- 1. Connect local farmers with funding and technical support to encourage practices that reduce ecological harm and improve ecosystems - 2.
+Support farmers in financing and planning for transitions - 3.
 Increase water sampling, monitoring and ongoing public education

 Goal #8: Provide widespread opportunity for community participation in food waste reduction and recovery.